30390189/Mentor-Website/README.md

 **Front end**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-React is a library of a Javascript
+React is a library of a Javascript.

 **Backend**